 Education and Certification

 While all NPs must earn an advanced degree to practice, the nursing field offers multiple educational routes for these professionals.
-For instance, the simplest route to qualify for an MSN requires students to earn a BSN and acquire experience with their target population.
-Students interested in launching their career quickly may earn an ADN, then earn a BSN or apply for an RN-to-BSN bridge program.
+For instance, the simplest route to qualify for a master's in nursing requires students to earn a bachelor of science in nursing (BSN) and get experience with their target population.
+Students interested in launching their career quickly may earn an associate degree in nursing (ADN), then a BSN or apply for an RN-to-BSN bridge program.

 How to Become an FNP

-Aspiring family nurse practitioners can begin their career by completing an ADN or BSN program and pass the NCLEX-RN exam.
-Practitioners go on to earn an MSN or complete a bridge program from an accredited school to qualify for licensure.
-Students should note that advanced nursing programs often require multiple years of experience working with their target population prior to admission.
+Aspiring family nurse practitioners can begin their career by completing an ADN or BSN program and passing the National Council Licensure Examination for RNs (NCLEX-RN).
+Practitioners go on to earn a master's or complete a bridge program from an accredited school to qualify for licensure.
+Students should note that advanced nursing programs often require several years of experience working with their target population before admission.

-The American Nurses Credentialing Center (ANCC) and the American Association of Nurse Practitioners (AANP) offer the FNP exam required for licensure.
-Recertification includes 1,000 hours of clinical practice within the past 5 years, 100 hours of continuing education, and 50 hours of pharmacology.
+The ANCC and the American Association of Nurse Practitioners (AANP) offer the FNP exam required for licensure.
+Recertification includes 1,000 hours of clinical practice within the past five years, 100 hours of continuing education, and 50 hours of pharmacology.
 Students should view their state's nursing requirements to determine how to apply.
 FNPs must renew their certification every five years through the board.
 State renewal may include additional requirements.

 How to Become an AG-ACNP

 Acute care nurse practitioners must hold an unencumbered RN license and earn an advanced degree from a nationally or regionally accredited school to practice.
 AG-ACNP nursing programs want to see applicants who possess experience working with adult-gerontology patients in acute care settings.
-Programs may require a minimum of 2 years or ICU experience or postanesthesia care unit (PACU) experience in order to be admitted.
+Programs may require a minimum of two years and/or ICU or postanesthesia care unit experience to be admitted.

-Instead, NPs must specialize in adult-gerontology and focus on acute care.
-Graduates must pass the exam offered by the ANCC or the AANP.
+AG-ACNPs must specialize in adult-gerontology and focus on acute care.
+Graduates must pass the exam offered by the ANCC or AANP.
 AG-ACNPs must renew their license every five years, which requires continuing education requirements.
 Students should also research state-specific requirements for licensure and renewal.

 How to Become a PNP-AC

 Becoming a PNP-AC requires an advanced nursing degree.
-Both an MSN and DNP typically require at least two years of full-time attendance.
+Both a master's and doctor of nursing practice (DNP) typically require at least two years of full-time attendance.
 Students may want to consider bridge programs that offer accelerated coursework, such as a BSN-to-DNP program.